chuckmersereau/api_practice/README.md

 ## Local development VM via Vagrant

-To setup a virtual machine with all of the MPDX dependencies install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) then in the mpdx directory run `vagrant up`.
+To setup a virtual machine with all of the MPDX dependencies, install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
+Set local environment variables for `SIDEKIQ_USER` and `SIDEKIQ_PASS` then in the mpdx directory run `vagrant up`.
 That will create a local MPDX VM.

 To run the server run `vagrant ssh` then `rails server`.
 To view it, go to your machine and visit `localhost:3000`.